(damaged boys) 23

 Jeanine was furious, Daniel arriving home shortly after nine that evening.
 Where the hell had he been and why hadn’t he the courtesy to call?
 These were the two questions thrust at him with rapid-fire repetition until he could do nothing else but lie.
 Lie hard and fast to get her to shut up.
 At least for now.

-More "(damaged boys) 11"
+Continue with “(damaged boys) 11”

 (damaged boys) 10